 Today there are remains of more than 500 structures.
 Only 14 of these have been fully excavated, whilst a lot of them are completely untouched or still covered by vegetation.

-Similar to the Uaxactun ruins (see below), few people visit Yaxha.
-If you’re lucky, you may be the only person sitting on top of a temple, overlooking the never-ending jungle.
+Similar to the Uaxactun (see below), few people visit Yaxha.
+If you’re lucky, you may be the only person sitting atop a temple, overlooking the never-ending jungle.
 That sure sounds like a bucket-list item to us.

 How to visit the Yaxha ruins